Skip to main content

 1. Load files based on modification date.
 Only load files that have been updated since the last time dlt processed them. dlt checks the files' metadata (like the modification date) and skips those that haven't changed.

 3. Combine loading only updated files and records.
 Finally, you can combine both methods.
-It could be useful if new records could be added to existing files, so you not only want to filter the modified files, but modified records as well.
+It could be useful if new records could be added to existing files, so you not only want to filter the modified files, but also the modified records.

 Load files based on modification date

-For example, to load only new CSV files with incremental loading you can use apply_hints method.
+For example, to load only new CSV files with incremental loading, you can use the apply_hints method.

 import dlt